NaoCraftLab/foggypalegarden/README.md

 - Fog brightness
 - Fog color
 - Speed of fog dispersal when entering or leaving it
-- Sky light brightness below which the fog disperses (allows excluding fog in caves)
-- Player's height above the surface after which the fog disperses (allows excluding fog while flying)
 - Fog shape (available options: SPHERE and CYLINDER)

 ### Fog Conditions